Chronic Obstructive Pulmonary Disease

-When you have COPD you will have some if not all of the below:
+When you have COPD you will have some if not all of the symptoms below:

 Often coughing up mucus

-- Short of breathe, especially when performing a physical task
+- Short of breath, especially when performing a physical task

 - Tightness of the chest

 - Continued decline in energy

 Many people with COPD have attacks called exacerbations.
 This is when your usual symptoms quickly get worse and stay worse.
 A COPD flare-up can be dangerous, and continue to worsen with increased levels of damage to the lung tissues.